 First let's discuss resolution.
 The resolution of any interferometric image depends on the distribution of visibilities sampled.
 Assuming a finite number of M visibilities has been obtained, the (u, v) plane has been sampled at 2M discrete points.
-The sampling distribution can then be characterized as an ensemble of 2M (Dirac) delta functions:
+The sampling distribution, B(u, v), can then be characterized as an ensemble of 2M (Dirac) delta functions: